InceptionTime: Finding AlexNet for Time Series Classification: Introduction

 Deep learning has a long history (in machine learning terms) in computer vision~\citep{lecun1998efficient} but its popularity exploded with AlexNet~\citep{krizhevsky2012imagenet}, after which it has been unquestionably the most successful class of algorithms~\citep{lecun2015deep}.
 Conversely, deep learning has only recently started to gain popularity amongst time series data mining researchers~\citep{ismailfawaz2018deep}.
 This is emphasized by the fact that the Residual Network (ResNet), which is currently considered the state-of-the-art neural network architecture for TSC when evaluated on the UCR archive~\citep{dau2018ucr}, was originally proposed merely as a baseline model for the underlying task~\citep{wang2017time}.
 Given the similarities in the data, it is easy to suggest that there is much potential improvement for deep learning in TSC.

-In this paper, we take an important step towards finding the equivalent of `AlexNet' for TSC by presenting \ourmethod{}---a novel deep learning ensemble for TSC. \ourmethod{} achieves state-of-the-art accuracy when evaluated on the UCR archive (currently the largest publicly available repository for TSC~\citep{dau2018ucr}) while also possessing ability to scale to a magnitude far beyond that of its strongest competitor.
+In this paper, we take an important step towards finding the equivalent of `AlexNet' for TSC by presenting \ourmethod{} --- a novel deep learning ensemble for TSC. \ourmethod{} achieves state-of-the-art accuracy when evaluated on the UCR archive (currently the largest publicly available repository for TSC~\citep{dau2018ucr}) while also possessing ability to scale to a magnitude far beyond that of its strongest competitor.

-\ourmethod{} is an ensemble of five deep learning models for TSC, each created by cascading multiple Inception modules~\citep{szegedy2015going}, having the same architecture but different initial weight values. \figurename~\ref{fig:inception-module} illustrates the details of an Inception module, where multiple filters are applied simultaneously to an input time series.
+\ourmethod{} is an ensemble of five deep learning models for TSC, each one created by cascading multiple Inception modules~\citep{szegedy2015going}.
+Each individual classifier (model) will have exactly the same architecture but with different randomly initialized weight values.
+The core idea of an Inception module is to apply multiple filters simultaneously to an input time series.
 The module includes filters of varying lengths, which as we will show, allows the network to automatically extract relevant features from both long and short time series.

-After presenting \ourmethod{} and its results, we perform an analysis of the architectural hyperparameters of deep neural networks---depth, filter length, number of filters---and the characteristics of the Inception module---the bottleneck and residual connection, in order to provide insight into why this model is so successful.
+After presenting \ourmethod{} and its results, we perform an analysis of the architectural hyperparameters of deep neural networks --- depth, filter length, number of filters --- and the characteristics of the Inception module --- the bottleneck and residual connection, in order to provide insight into why this model is so successful.
 In fact, we construct networks with filters larger than have ever been explored for computer vision tasks, taking direct advantage of the fact that time series exhibit one less dimension than images.